mkristofik/libsdl-demos/README.md

 - Edge transitions between tiles of different terrain.
 - Map scrolling by hovering the mouse near a map edge, or click-and-drag within the minimap ([video](http://youtu.be/foWstanCoUw)).
 - Obstacles (trees, mountains, etc.) assigned by a simple [value noise](http://en.wikipedia.org/wiki/Value_noise) algorithm.
 Any hex above a threshold gets an obstacle.
+- No islands within each region.
+Every open hex in a region is guaranteed to be reachable from every other open hex.
+- Pathfinding using [A\*](http://en.wikipedia.org/wiki/A*) and Dijkstra's Algorithm.

 ![screenshot](https://raw.github.com/mkristofik/libsdl-demos/master/random_screen.jpg)

+## Pathfinder

+[Pathfinder](https://github.com/mkristofik/libsdl-demos/blob/master/src/Pathfinder.h) is a class within the Random Map Generator project, but there are no dependencies that would prevent it from being compiled separately.
+It aims to be a generic C++11 implementation of the A\* algorithm.
+To avoid tying it to a particular graph or tile structure, all inputs are provided by lambda functions.
+If the nodes of your map can be represented by integers, you can use this class.
+Users must answer up to four key questions:

+- What steps can you take from a given node?
+- What is the cost for going from node A to node B?  *(Note: does not support negative edge weights)*
+- Can you make a lower-bound estimate of a node's distance from the goal?
+- What does the goal look like?

+I think that last question is the most interesting.
+Sometimes you don't know where the goal node is.
+There might even be more than one.
+A user might ask, "find me shortest path to the nearest water hex."
+Any water hex will do.
+A nice property of A\*/Dijkstra's is stopping once it reaches *any* goal node, knowing that it has taken the shortest path to get there.

 ## Hello World